LearnersGuild/learnathon/instructions-debugger.md

 - Respond to Player help requests
 - Answer Player questions
-- Clarify game rules for Players
+- Clarify Learnathon rules for Players

 This document will help you understand how to fulfill your accountabilities well.

-You should be familiar with the full structure of the game to best understand these instructions.
+You should be familiar with the full structure of the Learnathon to best understand these instructions.
 At the very least, you should read:

 - The [README](./README.md)
 - The [Round 1 challenge](./challenge)
 - The list of [Essential Skills](./README.md#essential-skills)

-For more background information about the game, read the [Enrollment Game Design document](https://docs.google.com/document/d/10_ZUYvicCy8nMCRwJG_FaR0EwRQbBKZdTw9u2CaeA_0/edit#).
+For more background information about the Learnathon, read the [Enrollment Game Design document](https://docs.google.com/document/d/10_ZUYvicCy8nMCRwJG_FaR0EwRQbBKZdTw9u2CaeA_0/edit#).

 ## Responding to Help Requests